What’s the average pay for a speech–language pathologist?

 - Example: Salaried people usually work (and are paid) 40 hours per week.
 Pay-per-visit (PPV) and direct-time-only folks also usually work 40 hours per week but are often paid for more like 30 hours per week.

-Explanation: Hold your hats for some fun math!
-So most jobs are paid an annual salaried rate, and you can assume that most people who work full-time work 2080 hours per year.
-This is a simple standard calculation used in HR and labor markets when they have to collapse lots and lots of contracts into one.
+Want the explanation, with some math?
+So most non-SLP jobs are paid an annual salary, and you can assume they work full-time for 2080 hours per year.
+This is a simple standard calculation used in HR and labor markets when they have to collapse many contracts into one dataset.
 So if you see an annual salary average of $93,600 per year, next to an hourly average of $45, the number to get from one to the other is 2080 (multiply or divide by).
 See that?
-And it should send off major warning alarms that you can’t use that data set.
+And it should send off major warning alarms that you can’t use that data set for SLPs.
+Again, this is because of how diverse SLPs' contracts are.
+Roughly 2/3 of SLPs aren't paid for 2080 work hours per year.
+Still confused?
+Think about it like this—are school-based SLPs working 40 hour weeks year-round (2080 hours)?
+No; they're working only 9 months per year.
+Or, when you’re paid per-visit are you paid for 40 hours per week, year-round?
+Also no; you're paid only when in direct time with clients, usually 25–30 hours per week.
+So if a data set allows BOTH hourly rates AND annual salaries to be input and doesn't account for true paid hours per year (none of them but us do this), then the numbers will always be wrong for SLPs.

 MYTH #3: “I can use job boards, Google SLP pay, or ask ChatGPT and get a decent answer.”